-Page Independent Auditor's Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards 1 Independent Auditor's Report on Compliance for Each Major Federal Program; Report on Internal Control over Compliance; and on the Schedule of Expenditures of Federal Awards in Accordance with the Uniform Guidance 3 Schedule of Audit Findings and Questioned Costs 6 Schedule of Expenditures of Federal Awards 8 Notes to Schedule of Expenditures of Federal Awards 10 Corrective Action Plan 11
+Page Independent Auditor's Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards 1 Independent Auditor's Report on Compliance for Each Major Federal Program; Report on Internal Control over Compliance; and on the Schedule of Expenditures of Federal Awards Required by Uniform Guidance 3 Schedule of Audit Findings and Questioned Costs 6 Schedule of Expenditures of Federal Awards 8 Notes to Schedule of Expenditures of Federal Awards 10

-Independent Auditor's Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of the Financial Statements Performed in Accordance with Government Auditing Standards
+Independent Auditor's Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards

-To the City Council City of Grand Prairie, Texas
+To the City Council and Management of City of Grand Prairie, Texas

-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, the business-type activities, the discretely presented component units, each major fund, and the aggregate remaining fund information of City of Grand Prairie, Texas, (the City) as of and for the year ended September 30, 2023, and the related notes to the financial statements, which collectively comprise the City's basic financial statements, and have issued our report thereon dated March 15, 2024.
-Our report includes a reference to other auditors who audited the financial statements of the Grand Prairie Housing Finance Corporation (a discretely presented component unit).
-The financial statements of the Grand Prairie Housing Finance Corporation were not audited in accordance with Government Auditing Standards and accordingly this report does not include reporting on internal control over financial reporting or instances of reportable noncompliance associated with the Grand Prairie Housing Finance Corporation.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, the business-type activities, the aggregate discretely presented component units, each major fund, and the aggregate remaining fund information of City of Grand Prairie, Texas, (the City) as of and for the year ended September 30, 2024, and the related notes to the financial statements, which collectively comprise the City's basic financial statements, and have issued our report thereon dated March 12, 2025.
+Our report includes a reference to other auditors who audited the financial statements of the Grand Prairie Housing Finance Corporation (a discretely presented component unit), as described in our report on the City's financial statements.
+The financial statements of the Grand Prairie Housing Finance Corporation were not audited in accordance with Government Auditing Standards.